 When you exercise, you increase blood flow.
 Increased blood flow does two very important things for your skin.
 First, it allows your blood to carry more oxygen and nutrients to your skin cells, nourishing them and keeping them vital.
-Second, it allows your blood to flush away cellular debris like free radicals from your working cells.
+Second, it allows your blood to flush away cellular debris1 like free radicals from your working cells.
 These waste products are often what builds up in the blood and surface on the skin.
 Although exercise doesn’t actually “detox” your skin, in a way, it cleans it from the inside-out.

 The other benefit of exercise is that it eases stress and helps to reduce stress-related hormones like cortisol.
 These hormones exacerbate skin conditions like acne, increasing inflammation and redness.
 It even has a negative influence on your sebaceous glands, the glands in your body that produce the oily substance sebum.
 Exercising helps to reduce these negative effects and regulates your hormones.

 Finally, exercise is known for its weight-managing and muscle-toning benefits.
 Though these are not directly related to skin, being overweight actually increases your chances of acne.
 Exercise helps to tone and firm your muscles, which in turn helps to regulate your weight.
-By keeping your weight healthy, you increase your chances for improved skin.
+By keeping your weight healthy, you increase your chances for improved skin2.

 Protecting Your Skin When You Exercise

 While exercising has many great benefits for your overall health and appearance, there are some risks to be wary of when you have skin-related issues.
 Being aware of these dangers will help you to protect your skin during exercise, which, fortunately, is very easy.